-Bank Australia Limited is a mutually owned public unlisted company (the Company) limited by shares.
-The Company holds an Australian Financial Services Licence, Australian Credit Licence and is an Approved Deposit-taking Institution (ADI), authorised to use the restricted terms "bank", "banking" and "banker".
+The Company is mutually owned and is a publicly unlisted company, limited by shares.
+The Company holds an Australian Financial Services Licence, Australian Credit Licence, [is an Approved Retirement Savings Account (RSA) Provider, subject to ASFL variation] and is an Approved Deposit-taking Institution (ADI), authorised to use the restricted terms "bank", "banking" and "banker".

-The purpose of this charter is to set out the authority, role, structure, responsibilities, and general operations and protocols of the Board of Directors of the Company (the 'Board').
+The purpose of this Charter is to set out the authority, role, structure, responsibilities, and general operations and protocols of the Board of Directors of the Company (the 'Board').

-This charter is supported by the charters for various Board Committees and informed by the Company Constitution and APRA Prudential Requirements predominantly through CPS 510 and related guidance.
+This Charter is supported by the charters for various Board committees and informed by the Company Constitution and APRA Prudential Requirements predominantly through CPS 510 and related guidance.